Intizar Hussain: Early life

+He lived in the old Anarkali Bazaar of Lahore, where he associated and socialized with the likes of Nasir Kazmi, and Muhammad Hasan Askari and together they frequented Lahore's teahouses – Pak Tea House, Nagina Bakery, Coffee House, Lords and Arab Hotel.

+Lahore's literary scene was divided between two groups, Anjuman-e-Tarraqi-Pasand-Mussannifeen (Progressive Writers Movement) (a leftwing group) and the rightwing Halqa-e Arbab-e Zauq in the 1950s.
+Intizar Hussain decided not to be closely associated with either group and managed to stay neutral and focus on his writing career.

 Literary work

-He wrote short stories, novels and poetry in Urdu, and also literary columns for Dawn newspaper and Daily Express newspaper.
-The Seventh Door, Leaves and Basti are among his books that have been translated into English.
-Among the five novels he wrote – Chaand Gahan (1952), Din Aur Daastaan (1959), Basti (1980), Tazkira (1987), Aage Samandar Hai (1995) – Basti received global praise.
+He wrote short stories, novels and poetry in Urdu, and also literary columns for newspapers such as Dawn and Daily Express.
+The Seventh Door, Leaves and Basti are among English translations of his books.

+Among the five novels he wrote – Chaand Gehan (1952), Din Aur Daastaan (1959), Basti (1980), Tazkira (1987), and Aage Samandar Hai (1995) – received global praise.

 His other writings include Hindustan Se Aakhri Khat, Aagay Sumandar Hai, Shehr-e-Afsos, Jataka Tales, Janam Kahanian and Wo Jo Kho Gaye.
 Aagay Sumandar Hai (Sea is facing you in the front) contrasts the spiraling urban violence of contemporary Karachi with a vision of the lost Islamic realm of al-Andalus in modern Spain.

 His novel Basti is based on Pakistani history.

-Among his books, "Basti" and "khali pinjra" have been translated into Persian by Samira Gilani.
+Among his books, "Basti" and "Khali Pinjra" have been translated into Persian by Samira Gilani.

 Death

-On 2 February 2016 he died at National Hospital, Defence Housing Authority at Lahore on 2:45 p.m, after contracting pneumonia.
-The Indian Express termed him the "best-known Pakistani writer in the world" after Manto.
+On 2 February 2016, he died at National Hospital, Defence Housing Authority at Lahore after contracting pneumonia.
+The Indian Express newspaper termed him the "best-known Pakistani writer in the world" after Manto.

+His wife, Aliya Begum, had died in 2004 and they had no children.